 The solution could not be easier!!

 The above is a slightly shortened version of the chapter “Toothbrush Damage” in Philip Christie’s book “Something To Chew On – A Mouth Map to Health“.
 Philip, who works as a dentist in Waterford City, Ireland, believes in a people-centered approach to dentistry and medicine, where people work in partnership with practitioners.
-You can buy his book, which contains lots of tips for preventing dental problems, and much more, on Amazon.

 Although their initial purchase price is higher and the replacement brush heads are more expensive, they can save you money in the long run.